ArcanaFramework/arcana/docs/source/data_model.rst

 Note that a particular dataset can have singleton dimensions (e.g. one study group or timepoint) and still exist in the data space.
-Therefore, when creating data spaces it is better to include all potential categories (dimensions) to make them more common.
+Therefore, when creating data spaces it is better to include all potential dimensions(categories) to make them more generalisable.

 Datasets